nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 **3.5.4.2.
 Design Considerations**
  Aspect: Format of countdown feature <br/>
- * Alternative 1(Current choice): `event countdown` Events are sorted such that the most upcoming events is displayed ahead of others. <br/?
+ * Alternative 1(Current choice): `event countdown` events are sorted such that the most upcoming events is displayed ahead of others. <br/>
     * Pros: Users can view the most urgent event easily.
 It lists out all the events with the countdown feature. <br/>
     * Cons: The more events added, the longer it will take to list the events. <br/>
  * Alternative 2: `event countdown EVENT_INDEX` Will only display the countdown for the event in the index given. <br/>